 Blind spots have been something every driver simply has to live with.
-Things like A-pillars are essentially attaching a car’s roof to the rest of the vehicle and keeping the windscreen in place.
+A-pillars are essentially attaching a car’s roof to the rest of the vehicle and keeping the windscreen in place.

-But they’ve always obscured a portion of a driver’s view of the road ahead, posing a safety hazard to pedestrians and vulnerable road users.
+Obscuring a portion of a driver’s view of the road, they pose a safety hazard to pedestrians and vulnerable road users.

 However, that is all about to change after Continental revealed what is essentially a see-through A-pillar.